-Estonia’s capital Tallinn cannot be described with a handful of corny attributes and some stock catchphrases.
+Tallinn, Estonia’s capital between the poles of history and creativity, cannot be described with a handful of corny attributes and some stock catchphrases.

 Overall, by the standard categories, this city is far too diverse, its past too changeful, its faith too inconsistent, its present too dynamic, and its future definitely too promising.
 In conclusion, a hub between the poles of history and creativity.

 Follow my guide to Riga, Latvia’s entrancing capital.
 Although Riga is a modern and forward-looking metropolis, Latvia’s capital preserves proudly its cultural identity, traditions, and melancholic charm.